Ocean Girl: Critical reception

 Common Sense Media gave the show a rating of 4 out of 5 stars, saying "The plot is almost as complex and twisty [as Lost]...the action is crackling and nonstop, the mysteries are many, and the lead character, Neri, is enchanting.
 Any scenes where she appears are pretty much guaranteed to be cool."
 The show was given a user rating of 8.3 out of 10 on TV.com based on 132 votes.

 DVD releases

-All four seasons of the series have been released on DVD by Umbrella Entertainment in Australia (region 4).
+All four series of the series have been released on DVD by Umbrella Entertainment in Australia (region 4).

 Box sets

 Ocean Girl: A New Generation

 It was announced in 2013 among Johnathan M. Shiff Productions' upcoming series projects included a Series titled Ocean Girl: A New Generation.
 No further information is known as to how it will relate to the original series.